-With the widespread use of smartphones and tablets, chances are, even your baby may have used the internet in some capacity.
+With the widespread use of smartphones and tablets, even babies know how to access the internet with a simple tap on a screen.

 If you’re looking for a heated debate on screen time and children- this isn’t the article for you.
 We assume your child has already taken their first steps into the internet, even if it’s something as simple as watching a funny YouTube video or playing a fun game.

 Instead, this article will give you helpful tips to help your child safely and (somewhat) independently use the internet.

 Step One: Pick a Home Base for Devices

-We get it- most of us the devices we use to go online aren’t a desktop computer that stays put.
-That said, you should think of a good location for devices you allow your child to use so you can keep an eye on the kids and their online activity.
+In the world of smartphones, most of us the devices we use to go online are not desktop computers.
+That said, you should think of a good, central location for devices you allow your child to use so you can keep an eye on the kids and their online activity.